-The CO 3 groups are in planes perpendicular to the triple caxis, and the calcium ions occupy alternate planes and are attached to six oxygen atoms of the CO 3 groups.
+The CO 3 groups are in planes perpendicular to the triple-axis, and the calcium ions occupy alternate planes and are attached to six oxygen atoms of the CO 3 groups.

 Members of the calcite group exhibit perfect rhombohedral cleavage.

-The CaCO 3 composition most commonly occurs in two different polymorphs: rhombohedral calcite with calcium surrounded by six closest oxygen atoms and orthorhombic aragonite with calcium surrounded by nine closest oxygen atoms.
+The CaCO 3 composition most commonly occurs in two polymorphs: rhombohedral calcite with calcium surrounded by six closest oxygen atoms and orthorhombic aragonite with calcium surrounded by nine nearest oxygen atoms.

 This is known as the aragonite type of structure.

-Members of this group include those with large cations: BaCO 3, SrCO 3, and PbCO 3.
-Each cation is surrounded by nine nearest oxygen atoms.
+This group includes those with large cations: Baco 3, SCO 3, and PbCO 3.
+Nine nearest oxygen atoms surround each cation.

 The aragonite group shows a more limited solid solution than the calcite group.

-The type of cation present in aragonite minerals is largely responsible for the differences in physical properties between members of the group.
+The type of cation present in aragonite minerals is mainly responsible for the differences in physical properties between group members.

 Specific gravity, for example, is roughly proportional to the atomic weight of metal ions.

-Other relatively common carbonate minerals serve as metallic minerals: siderite, for iron; rhodochrosite, for manganese; strontianite, for strontium; smithsonite, for zinc; conerita, for barium; and cerussite, for lead.
+Other relatively common carbonate minerals serve as metallic minerals: siderite, for iron; rhodochrosite, for manganese; strontianite, for strontium; smithsonite, for zinc; concrete, for barium; and cerussite, for lead.

-Carbonate minerals other than simple carbonates include hydrated carbonates, bicarbonates, and compound carbonates that contain other anions in addition to carbonate.
+Carbonate minerals other than simple carbonates include hydrated carbonates, bicarbonates, and compound carbonates that contain other anions and carbonate.